MsterDC/SPA2Net/CONFIG.md

 This document contains detailed configuration for parameters using in training and testing.

+## 🔥 Update: [Repair Function] Parameter `--debug` can be used to visualize the localization result.

 ## :deciduous_tree: Train
 * --snapshot_dir: prefixes: `../snapshots/ilsvrc/` for `ILSVRC` and `../snapshots/` for `CUB`, and the following format is recommended: `Base_Mode_#ExpNumber`, such as `../snapshots/ilsvrc/vgg16_sos+sa_v3_#1`.
 * --log_dir: prefixes: `../log/ilsvrc/` for `ILSVRC` and `../log/` for `CUB`, and the following dir name is the same as `snapshot_dir`, such as `../log/ilsvrc/vgg16_sos+sa_v3_#1`.